Leadership Institute for Women in STEM and Manufacturing

 The Women in Manufacturing Association® (WiM) and Case Western Reserve University’s Weatherhead School of Management, with the generous support of the WiM Education Foundation (WiMEF), have collaborated to produce the Leadership Institue for Women in STEM and Manufacturing.

 Leadership Institute is an executive education program which concentrates on issues pertinent to women working in male-dominated fields with specific focus on women in industry.
-Since its launch in 2016, the program has graduated more than 50 outstanding women who have gone on to assume greater leadership roles within their organizations.
-Within six months after graduation, more than 40% of participants typically receive a promotion.
+Since its launch in 2016, the program has graduated more than 50 outstanding women who have advanced in their roles and have added great leadership value to their organizations.

 The comprehensive curriculum includes topics ranging from negotiations, influence, and effective communication to managing multiple levels of strategy.
 The course also includes individualized executive coaching, 360-degree assessments and peer coaching, as well as an Emotional Social Competency Inventory (ESCI) assessment.

 Class size is limited to no more than 35 participants.

 Contact us to learn more information on Women In Manufacturing Leadership Institute.

 KeyBank Professor, Department Chair, Organizational Behavior, Weatherhead School of Management